Vectorcardiography

-There are different criteria how at to evaluate a vectorcardiogram created by various researchers.
-Grygoriy Risman presents these different methods, which were developed over half a century and offers an advanced approach called spatial vectorcardiometry (SVCM).
-The original Russian thesis is filed in the Odessa Medical Academy.
+Researchers have developed various methods of evaluating vectorcardiograms.
+Grygoriy Risman presents these different methods, which were developed over half a century and which offer an advanced approach called spatial vectorcardiometry (SVCM).
+The original Russian thesis is filed in the Odesa National Medical University.
 Recently, Bipolar Precordial Leads exploring the right to left axis combined with averaged unipolar precordial leads allowed to produce sectorial VCG loops in the horizontal plane.

 Spatial QRS-T angle

 The spatial QRS-T angle (SA) is derived from a vectorcardiogram, which is a three-dimensional representation of the 12-lead electrocardiogram (ECG) created with a computerized matrix operation.
 The SA is the angle of deviation between two vectors; the spatial QRS-axis representing all of the electrical forces produced by ventricular depolarization and the spatial T-axis representing all the electrical forces produced by ventricular repolarization.
 The SA is indicative of the difference in orientation between the ventricular depolarization and repolarization sequence.

 In healthy individuals, the direction of ventricular depolarization and repolarization is relatively reversed; this creates a sharp SA.
 There is high individual variability and gender difference in the magnitude of the SA.
 The mean, normal SA in healthy young adult females and males is 66° and 80°, respectively, and very similar magnitudes are found in the elderly population (65 years and older).
 In ECG analysis, the SA is categorized into normal (below 105°), borderline abnormal (105–135°) and abnormal (greater than 135°).
 A broad SA results when the heart undergoes pathological changes and is reflected in a discordant ECG.
 A large SA indicates an altered ventricular repolarization sequence, and may be the result of structural and functional myocardial changes that induce regional shortening in action potential duration and impaired ion channel functioning.